home-assistant/home-assistant.io/source/_integrations/fortios.markdown

 ---
-title: "Device Tracker FortiOS"
+title: Device Tracker FortiOS
-description: "Instructions on how to use Fortinet FortiOS to track devices in Home Assistant."
+description: Instructions on how to use Fortinet FortiOS to track devices in Home Assistant.
 logo: fortinet.jpg
 ha_category:
   - Presence Detection